eusoumabel/whats_on_my_pic/README.md

 ## Screenshots

-* The screenshots were taken from a IOS emulator.
-The device was an Iphone 11 Pro.
+* The screenshots were taken from an Android device.

 1. Splash